yuanyuanqiao/yuanyuanqiao.github.io/index.md

 <img class="profile-picture" src="YUANYUAN_s.jpg">

 Yuanyuan Qiao is an associate professor in the School of Artificial Intelligence, [Beijing University of Posts and Telecommunications (BUPT)](https://english.bupt.edu.cn/), Beijing, China.
-She is also a member of Research Center of Collaborative Intelligence, and Artificial Intelligence Institute of BUPT.
+She is also a member of Intelligent Perception and Computing Research Center, and Artificial Intelligence Institute of BUPT.
 Currently, she is a visiting scholar in [Senseable City Laboratory](http://senseable.mit.edu/) of Massachusetts Institute of Technology (MIT).

 Contact me with: yyqiao AT bupt "dot" edu "dot" cn or qiaoy AT mit "dot" edu